CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

-In contrast to general self-training algorithms that explore high-confidence node prediction results \cite{sun2020M3S}, we choose to sample the medoids of each community in the embedding space for self-training and add them to the training set incrementally.
-Particularly, after each $t$ epoch (i.e. the sampling frequency of medoids), one sampling is performed in the embedding space, and the obtained $K$ medoid vectors are added to the training set, where $K$ refers to the number of communities in the graph and can be obtained by some non-parametric methods \cite{kulis2011un_kmeans, jiang2011un_clustering}.
-We use the K-medoids \cite{park2009K-medoids} algorithm to obtain the real node $v_j$ in each community center with the following objective function:
+\textbf{Implementation details.} In contrast to general self-training algorithms that explore high-confidence node prediction results \cite{sun2020M3S}, we choose to sample the medoids of each cluster in the embedding space for self-training and add them to the training set incrementally.
+Particularly, after each $t$ epoch (i.e. the sampling frequency of medoids), one sampling is performed in the embedding space, and the obtained $K$ medoid vectors are added to the training set, where $K$ refers to the number of clusters in the graph and can be obtained by some non-parametric methods \cite{kulis2011un_kmeans,jiang2011un_clustering}.
+We use the K-medoids \cite{park2009K-medoids} algorithm to obtain the real node $v_j$ in each cluster center with the following objective function:

 where $U_l=U_{l-1} \setminus M_{l-1}$ is the set of nodes that are not selected as the medoid in $(l*t)$-th epoch and $t$ represents the sampling frequency of medoids, $l$ represents the sampling times.
 Also, we obtain $M_l=\{m_{l,0},m_{l,1},\ldots,m_{l,K-1}\}$ as the selected $K$ medoids in $(l*t)$-th epoch.
-In community detection scenario, we do not have any label information in advance.
+In graph clustering scenario, we do not have any label information in advance.
 Thus the subscript corresponding to the medoid vector is directly assigned to its own label (i.e. $label(m_{l, i})=i$), and the label set is denoted as $N_l=\{0,1,\ldots,K-1\}$.
 Therefore, in the $T$-th (i.e. $T=L*t$) epoch, we obtain the training set $M^T=\bigcup_{l=1}^L{M_l}$ and its label set $N^T=\bigcup_{l=1}^L{N_l}$.
-In order to learn the distribution of personalized features for each community, our CEGCL minimizes the following cross-entropy objective function $\mathcal{L}_{st}$:
+In order to learn the distribution of personalized features for each cluster, our CueGCL minimizes the following cross-entropy objective function $\mathcal{L}_{st}$: